 The Neuro-Fuzzy-Type-2 inference system (NFT2IS) is modeled to handle the classification problem in client assessment procedure.
 The model uses subtractive clustering based system identification with Sugeno reasoning mechanism to classify the input-output data for initial rule extraction.
 The rules obtained are refined and trained using feed forward neural network with fuzzy type 2 inputs.
 The Fuzzy Type 2 input membership functions gave the model the flexibility and effectiveness to define the uncertain input boundaries.
 The rule base designed is very compact and computationally very efficient.
+The client evaluation system created offers transparency towards how a particular decision is made.
 NFT2IS is applied on real data with five inputs and an output obtained from a bank in Azerbaijan.
 The model returns a clear output that can easily distinguish between a 'good' and 'bad' client for the management to act upon.
-Accuracy over 95% is achieved with data-driven rule base, and 100% accuracy is obtained with user-driven rule base when compared with expert decision.
+Accuracy over 95% is achieved with data-driven rule base when compared with expert decision.

 Further study in clustering procedure may be considered where uncertain cluster boundaries exist.
-Fuzzy Type 2 logic system can give better classification and hence more effective initial rule base.
+Fuzzy Type 2 logic system in clustering can give better classification and hence more effective initial rule base by defining the patterns with Type 2 membership functions that can converge to better cluster centers.